 10-Minute Talks: The history of Belfast, a strange case of shared identity and sectarian division

-by Professor Marianne Elliot FBA
+by Professor Marianne Elliott FBA

 24 Mar 2021

+Professor Marianne Elliott FBA reflects on the existence and history of a "shared space" Belfast identity.
 This talk is part of the Imagine!
 Belfast Festival of Ideas and Politics 2021.

 Hello everybody.
 This talk is part of the Imagine!
 Belfast festival, and I'm very happy to be with you today.
 I'm Marianne Elliott, I'm Professor Emerita at the Institute of Irish Studies in Liverpool University and also a Fellow of the British Academy.

 I still regard Belfast as home – even though I left it as a student in the 1970s – and increasingly it dominates my research interests.
 I grew up in the historically mixed-religion north of the city and watched in dismay as it disintegrated into a patch-work of sectarian spaces and, long after the Good Friday Agreement, competing paramilitarism.
 Even so, that shared pride of place has not disappeared and unites around the very special geography of the area, hollowed out between the surrounding Antrim plateau – with its iconic Cave Hill – and Belfast Lough.